Main Content

 MSER regions object, returned as a MSERRegions object.
 The object contains information about MSER features detected in the grayscale or binary input image.

 Connected component structure, returned as a structure with four fields.
-The connected component structure is useful for measuring region properties using the regionprops function.
-The four fields:
+The connected component structure is useful for measuring region properties by using the regionprops function.
+You can also use the properties input of the regionprops function that provides shape measurements.

 FieldDescription